-- We are an early commercialization stage company and have a limited operating history on which to assess the prospects for our business, have incurred significant losses since the date of our inception, and anticipate that we will continue to incur significant losses until we are able to successfully commercialize our products. - We have not generated any significant revenue from the sale of our current products and may never be profitable. - We expect that we will need to raise substantial additional capital before we can expect to become profitable from sales of our products.
-This additional capital may not be available on acceptable terms, or at all.
-Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development efforts or other operations.
+- We have a limited operating history on which to assess the prospects for our business, have incurred significant losses since the date of our inception, and anticipate that we will continue to incur significant losses until we are able to successfully commercialize our products. - Our independent auditors have expressed their concern as to our ability to continue as a going concern. - We may not be able to continue complying with the continued Nasdaq listing requirements, which could result in a delisting of the ADSs from Nasdaq.